spectrum4/spectrum4/dev-setup/README.md

+# Setting up a development environment for Spectrum +4

+## Recommended: build and test using docker

+In order to build and test Spectrum +4, all you need is docker.
+Then simply run `./tup-under-docker.sh` from the root directory of the repository.

-# Building natively on your host
+## Building/testing natively on your host

-For those who prefer to use a native toolchain rather than docker, or cannot run docker/amd64 containers for some reason (e.g. if building/testing directly on a Raspberry Pi).
+For those who prefer to use a native toolchain rather than docker, or cannot run docker arm64/amd64 containers for some reason, this section will guide you through the process of installing all of the required tools on your system.

 You will require an aarch64 toolchain in your PATH, including the following tools from [binutils](https://www.gnu.org/software/binutils/):